wei2912/notes/README.md

 # Books

-* `calculus` (Notes only, Chapter 1 to 12): Calculus, 3rd edition by Michael
+* `calculus` (Notes only, Chapter 1 to 13): Calculus, 3rd edition by Michael
 Spivak.
 * `intro-to-qm` (Notes only, Chapter 1 to 2): Introduction to Quantum Mechanics, 2nd edition by David Jeffrey Griffiths.
-Theory, 2nd edition by Kenneth Ireland and Michael Rosen.
+* `ireland-rosen` (Notes only, Chapter 1): A Classical Introduction to Modern Number Theory, 2nd edition by Kenneth Ireland and Michael Rosen.
 * `linalg` (Notes only, Chapter 1): Linear Algebra, 2nd edition by Kenneth Hoffman and Ray Kunze.
 * `po-math-analysis` (Notes only, Chapter 1): Principles of Mathematical